 Shu tells WebMD that a toddler’s rejection of favorite foods is natural, but could become problematic when you mistakenly assume that it means “I hate this food and I never want to eat it again.”

-First thing to do is not over react your little one isn’t trying to upset you and second teething or illness (Caring for your Sick Toddler) can cause a loss of appetite as well.
+First thing to do is not over react your little one isn’t trying to upset you and second teething or illness can cause a loss of appetite as well.
 Some older toddlers may do this for attention to show independence or because it’s fun to watch your reaction.
 The best thing to do is take it in stride and don’t react negatively, try using the ice cube tray method with a variety of colors and types of foods.
 Try making the food into fun shapes like apple moons, banana wheels and broccoli trees.
 Use cookie cutters to help make fun shaped sandwiches.
+You can even buy plates that are in adorable shapes!

 If you are trying a new food do so earlier in the day when your little isn’t tired and aggravated.
 Most toddlers are into eating in the morning and not as much in the evening so use those times to introduce something they haven’t eaten or may have tried to late in the day.
 I find that my son will eat a big breakfast and barely any lunch or dinner.
 Sometimes he may skip his lunch and eat dinner after his nap and have a snack later.